-The following design principles guide educators in our portfolio in creating breakthrough schools:
+The following design principles guide educators in our portfolio in creating innovative schools:

 How would school feel different if it were designed, expressly, for equity?
 Schools designed for equity would challenge our country’s ongoing narrative of disinheritance for some children, based on their race, class, or story.
 Intentionally equitable schools write a counter-narrative by constructing a school culture of belonging and worth, where children know they are secure and can take risks and push themselves to accomplishment.
 True equity for children means our aspirations for them and their societal inheritance are not limited by what has come before—either in a child’s life or in the history of our nation.
 Transformational schools hold sacred this ideal of intentional, equitable education.
 Teachers and leaders in transformational schools make their own assumptions—about race, students and schools—vulnerable to question.
 They wrestle with the hardest topics in urban education, such as poverty and discipline policies.
 And they constantly test school policies and practices in order to build a culture where love and justice thrive.
 As to children, transformational schools believe in unbounded potential—a future where “nothing is written.”